Trattenbach

 Trattenbach is a village in Austria, situated in Lower Austria.
 It is in the industrial part (Industrieviertel) of Lower Austria.
 The village's total area is 30.91 km2, of which 81.31% is forested.

 From 1920 to 1922, the philosopher Ludwig Wittgenstein was an elementary teacher at the school in Trattenbach.

 Population

 Economy

 There are 25 companies, 19 in 1991.
 269 people are employed.
 The activity rate in 2001 was 44.96%.

+Historically Trattenbach was famous for its scythe and knife production, which did get exported worldwide.